 If you can achieve a total cost of less than 1% of the overall transaction value then you are on the right track.
 However, it really depends on what your needs are and if you are willing to pay a little bit extra for additional features, advice, or research.
 To find out the mid-market rate of any currency pairing, use this calculator at xe.com.

 What is the cost of OrbitRemit?

-OrbitRemit has an average overall cost of 0.43%.
-To calculate this figure, we received three quotes to exchange British Pounds (GBP) into Australian Dollars (AUD) – for low, medium, and high values.
+To calculate the cost of OrbitRemit, we received three quotes to exchange British Pounds (GBP) into Australian Dollars (AUD) – for low, medium, and high values.
 The overall cost of each transaction was then compared against the mid-market rate and represented as a percentage of the transfer value.

 Here is the calculation:

 An average cost of 0.43% means that for every £1,000 sent, on average £4.30 will be lost in spread + fees.
 By using this figure, we can make a general representation of OrbitRemit across a range of transfer values.
 Of course, it is not a perfect representation by any means, but it is helpful for comparative purposes.

 OrbitRemit review: Market comparison

 So, how does OrbitRemit compare to other services in the market?
 To help you determine its relative competitiveness, we have prepared a chart.
 Beside the name of each service, we have listed its average cost, speed of transfer, receiving countries, and our review score – sorted from highest to lowest.

 To sort this chart by column, click its respective headings.
 If you are reading on mobile, you may need to scroll horizontally to view all fields.

 |1||Azimo||0.89%||1-3 days||200||2 stars||Read review|